ccp-eva/btg2024/README.md

 ### Installation

-Please install Anaconda and VSCode in advance.
+Please install Anaconda, VSCode and DeepLabCut in advance.
 We advise using a 64-bit computer with GPU, CUDA drivers and 100Gb of free hard disk space.

 #### Anaconda